10 Biggest Employers in Australia in 2024

 15 Largest Employers in Canada

-You may notice in the blog that there are a lot of companies with a greater market value that is being outshined by smaller companies in terms of the number of employee strength.
+You may notice in the blog that many companies with greater market value are being outshone by smaller companies in terms of employee strength.

-The blog will first enlist the company based on its strength of employees and in the end, we’ll give you a summary of its ranking based on the number of employees as well as their market value.
+The blog will first enlist the company based on its strength of employees and in the end, we’ll give you a summary of its ranking based on the number of employees and their market value.

 —

-The Australian economy currently ranks as the 13th largest national economy by nominal GDP (source: World Bank).
+As of May 2024, the Australian economy currently ranks 12th in the list of largest national economy by nominal GDP (source: World Bank).

-The Australian economy is dominated by the service sector, which as per one estimate employs 78.8% of the labor force.
+The Australian economy is dominated by the service sector, which as per one estimate employs 78.8% of the labour force.
 (Source: Australian Govt Official Website).

 You will see this fact reflected in the list below.

-Specifically focusing on employment trends, one good news is that the unemployment rate in Australia has decreased by 0.1 points to 3.4%, as per the Australian Bureau of Statistics.
+Specifically focusing on employment trends – as of May 2024, the unemployment rate in Australia has reached 4.0%, as per the Australian Bureau of Statistics.

 As per the Australian government, health care and social assistance remained the top employment sector with 14.3% of total employment in the country.